Home / Third Party Tools / Padlet / How to make and share padlets (institutional license)

 3. How to share padlets

 Typically, once students have posted on the padlet, you will want to display the entire board for the whole class to see.
-You can open the padlet in a browser window, to display to the class (presently it is not possible to embed padlets into a PowerPoint).
+It is not possible to embed padlets into a PowerPoint, so you should open the padlet in a browser window, to display to the class.

 4. How to add padlets to Blackboard